StephanBroeker/abp.ellipsoidal2d.pairdistribution/README.md

 =======================
 This folder contains supplementary materials for the article

-*S. Bröker and R. Wittkowski, Pair-distribution function of active Brownian ellipsoids in two spatial dimensions, [TODO: arXiv link] (2019)*
+*S. Bröker, M. te Vrugt and R. Wittkowski, Collective dynamics and pair-distribution function of active Brownian ellipsoids, [TODO: arXiv link] (2023)*

 Contents
 --------